ATTENTION: Starting July 7, unemployment insurance weekly requirements are changing. For more information, click here.

-Finding and Getting an Apprenticeship
+Finding and getting an apprenticeship

-Registered Apprenticeships are paid positions with on the job training and formal education.
+Registered Apprenticeships are paid positions with on-the-job training and formal education.
 Completing one will lead to a nationally recognized certificate and personal connections that will benefit your entire career.
 Searching and applying for apprenticeships is similar to looking for a job.

-Career Exploration
+Career exploration

 Learn how your skills and interests translate into a career.